TaipanRex/pyvisgraph/README.md

 * `g.closest_point(Point, polygon_id)`: Return the closest point outside
   polygon with polygon_id from Point.

+For further examples, please look at the scripts provided in the `examples` folder.

 ## Example & performance
 This example uses a shapefile representing world shorelines as obstacles.
 Two vessels were picked randomly and their current location found